ZenHive/task_validator/docs/TaskList.md

 ### VAL0001: Support AI-Friendly Content References

 **Description**: Enhance the task validator to support content references that reduce repetition while remaining AI-editor friendly.
-This allows task lists to use references like "DEF: Standard Error Handling" which AI editors can expand using definitions at the end of the file.
+This allows task lists to use references like "{{error-handling}}" which AI editors can expand using definitions at the end of the file.

 **Simplicity Progression Plan**:
-1. Parse def- sections at end of file
+1. Parse {{reference}} sections at end of file
 2. Build reference map during validation
 3. Expand references when validating sections
-4. Maintain backward compatibility
+4. No backward compatibility needed

 **Simplicity Principle**: Keep the reference system simple - just string replacement during validation, no complex templating.